Namide/ludum-dare-31/README.md

 * Game created in one weekend during the Ludum Dare #31
 * Theme: "Entire Game on One Screen"
+* This branche is a post compo compatible JavaScript

 How to play